-The anchor point where the above link goes to is written like this:
+The target text is written like this:

-Sending Readers to the Top
+Sending Readers to the Top of the Page

-Alternatively, instead of putting the ID attribute on an empty <a> tag, you can add the ID to the first element on the page – such as a heading – like this:
+<div> tag to create an invisible target, you can add the ID to the first element on the page – such as a heading – like this: